tmobile/jazz-installer/README.md

               tail -f nohup.out | grep 'Installation Completed!!!'

        b.
-On Installation completion you would - you should be able to see the below text:
+On Installation completion - you should be able to see the below text as response to above command:

               Installation Completed!!!